The double hull VLCC 'Limburg', b.

 double hull bounded by vertical webs and horizontal

-stringers and the gas had exploded.
+stringers and the gas had explodedThe reason why

-and blow up the deck of the tanker is that there are two
+the deck of the tanker is that there are two

-horizontal stringers between the damage and the deck.
-Thus
+horizontal stringers between the damage and the

-was the least.
-12 seamen on deck preparing to moor the
+where the resistance was the least.
+12 seamen on

-assisting with the mooring.
+boats assisting with the mooring.

 The double hull VLCC was quite new and it is a well known